reidspreiter/coderank/README.md

 You will be prompted to enter your GitHub username, PAT, repository name, and branch name.

-Once these fields are supplied, Coderank clones your repository, adds local data to the repository, pushes the changes to GitHub, and deletes all local files and backups if succesful.
+Once these fields are supplied, Coderank clones your repository, adds local data, creates a `total.json` file, which contains the sum of data from each year, not including `Character Count`.
+Then, Coderank pushes the changes and deletes all local files and backups if successful.

-By default, Coderank does not save username, PAT, repo, or branch name credentials.
-However, saving these via VS Code's extension secrets can be enabled with the `coderank.saveCredentials` configuration option.
+By default, Coderank does not save username or PAT credentials.
+However, storing and retrieving these via VS Code's extension secrets can be enabled with the `coderank.saveCredentials` configuration option.

 ## Settings Keys